Some years ago I asked myself the question "Where does the money come from?".

 We do know however that in order to produce 9000 kilojoules of energy (The daily need for an average human [life time and global]) comes from just under 600g of a mixed diet (From lettuce to meat) of food needs to consumed.
 [Ref] or 220kg per year

-*However based on world production data humans grow XXXXkg per person
+*However based on world production data humans grow 1095kg- per person, per year

-That’s just on 1 tonne (1095kg) of food per person per year.
+That’s just on 1 tonne of food per person per year.

 Apparently, there are about 140,000 farms in Australia producing both plant and meat food products.

-Suppose the average farm household is 4 persons, then 560,000 tonne of food needs to be grown to meet their own personal nutritional requirements - the rest tonnes is for money.
+Suppose the average farm household is 4 persons, then 123,000 tonnes of food needed to be grown to meet their own personal nutritional requirements - the rest tonnes is for money.

 In 2020 it is reported that Australia produced at least 55.6 million tonnes of food to support human life.(maybe as much as 70,000,000 mt[Ref])